 Best Anti-Malware for Windows 10

-Windows Defender may be improving as Microsoft updates it.
-However, it is useful as a baseline protection.
+Windows Defender has improved a lot as Microsoft updates it frequently.
+However, it is useful as baseline protection.
 That is why you still need a full antivirus application.
-Third-party security suite performs significantly better than Windows Defender.
+The third-party security suite performs significantly better than Windows Defender.